After many years spent teaching kids to “toughen up,” we now know that kids’ emotions matter.

 What we should be telling them: I’m sorry I yelled at you when I was angry.
 I will try and yell less.

 Your kid is not responsible for how you react to his or her behavior, you are.
-We all lose it sometimes and do things we regret, but blaming our kids for our guilt only makes it harder for them to learn how to manage their emotions.
+We all lose it sometimes and do things we regret, but blaming your kid for your guilt only makes it harder for him to learn how to manage his emotions.

 Everyday life provides multiple opportunities to teach kids about emotions.
 Even simply commenting on emotions when reading a book or watching TV together – “he sure looks angry,” “why do you think she’s frowning?” – can go a long way in teaching your kid about emotions.
 Resources such as “The Emotions Game” is a fun and sure way to get your child to open up about his or her emotions in a fun way.